Undergraduate Admissions FAQ

 |I am currently taking a course in another University, can I apply to transfer to DCU.||

-Candidates taking higher education studies at another institution who are seeking to transfer onto a programme of study at DCU must apply directly to DCU by the 1st July.
-Depending on your current programme, you may be offered advanced entry (year 2) or you may receive exemption from some modules if offered year 1.
+Candidates taking higher education studies at another institution who are seeking to transfer onto a programme of study at DCU must apply directly to the CAO by the 1st May.

 Full documentation, including course syllabus and transcripts, must be included in the application.
 An interview may be required as part of the application assessment.